Eno-Gerguri/OCR-GCSE-Programming-Project-Task-1/README.md

 #### Editing the Song List

-If you want to edit the Song List you can do so within the program just go into the, "Settings" menu and go into the Song List menu to add, modify and delete songs.
+If you want to edit the Song List you can do so within the program just go into the, "Settings" menu and go into the Song List menu to add and delete songs.
 Nonetheless, you can manually change the Song List that you play through by editing, "Song_List.txt".
 Here's how you do it:

 ##### Adding a Song Manually